comdex-official/comdex/SECURITY.md

 ## Feedback on this Policy

-For recommendations on how to improve this policy, submit a pull request.
+For recommendations on how to improve this policy, either submit a pull request or send an email to `dheeraj@comdex.one`.